-RPGs, like most games, have undergone an evolution with the advent of powerful consoles and improved PC hardware.
 These days gamers are more likely to associate World of WarCraft and The Elder Scrolls V: Skyrim with RPGing, but before that there was the Might & Magic series.
 A popular 3DO property, Might & Magic made the jump to Ubisoft in 2003, though the publisher has mainly focused on releasing titles under the spin-off banner, Heroes of Might & Magic.
-Unsurprisingly, this left many fans pining for a new instalment in the main series.
-Their prayers seem to have been finally answered in the form of Might & Magic X: Legacy, making it the first real addition to the franchise since 2002’s Might and Magic IX.
-Early impressions indicate that the familiar Might & Magic gameplay is back, with enough adjustments to make it play like a modern title.
+The upcoming Might & Magic X: Legacy is the first real addition to the franchise since 2002’s Might and Magic IX.

-We had a chance to go hands-on with Might & Magic X: Legacy at Ubisoft Digital Days 2013, where Ubisoft creative director, Erwan le Breton, talked about the ins and outs of the epic RPG adventure.
+Ubisoft creative director, Erwan le Breton, shared the ins and outs of the epic RPG adventure.

 Ubisoft creative director, Erwan le Breton (EB): To be honest, this title was in our minds for a long time.
 It was hard for us to be sure there was an audience for such titles, but many Kickstarter successes in all those old-school IPs and genres, and also the great interest aroused by old school games, have proved the audience is there.

 What are the essential features of a Might & Magic game?